sitemule/ILEvator/unittests/README.md

 Note: It is assumed that the ASSERT service program of the unit testing
       framework is in the library list.

+## Request Test Data

+The test data for the request unit test are located in the request folder.
+It is important that the line endings are CR + LF.
+If the test data is edited on a Linux box or in PASE then the editor may change the line endings to LF only.
+The line endings can be fixed with the program `unix2dos`.

+    unix2dos request/test10-formData.http

+Any additionally calls of unix2dos on an already converted file will yield the same result.
+No harm is done in calling it twice or more times.

 [iru]: https://irpgunit.sourceforge.net
 [ru]: https://rpgunit.sourceforge.net